 Elizabeth Woods Development Assistant

-Elizabeth Joined Inner City Law Center in October of 2019 as the development assistant.
+Elizabeth joined Inner City Law Center in October of 2019 as the development assistant.
 She graduated with a B.A. in Political Science from the University of Massachusetts Amherst in 2017.
 Before graduating, Elizabeth interned at Amherst Community Connections, a nonprofit working to end homelessness, which guided her interest in working towards ending the housing crisis.
-Upon moving to Los Angeles, she became a research associate at a grants management company, sparking her interest in grants and fundraising.
-She is excited to assist the development department at ICLC in gaining more funds, so that the organization can serve more individuals in vulnerable positions.
+Upon moving to Los Angeles, she worked in research at a grants management company, sparking her interest in grants and fundraising.
+She is excited to assist the development department at ICLC in gaining more funds, so that the organization can serve more individuals in need of assistance.

 Lily Yan joined Inner City Law Center in March of 2018.
 As an Arizonan by birth but a Californian by choice, Lily graduated from Arizona State University’s Sandra Day O’Connor College of Law with pro bono distinction and a certificate in Indian Law.
 Since relocating to the Golden State, Lily has provided legal services to seniors in California’s Central Valley, including assistance in estate planning, as well as consumer, elder abuse, and foreclosure litigation.
 Before joining ICLC, she defended low-income tenants in eviction cases in San Diego through the Sargent Shriver Civil Counsel Act.
 Lily is now proud to be part of a passionate team dedicated to helping those who are homeless or at risk of losing their homes secure crucial benefits they deserve.